oreqizer/reactizer/README.md

 ## CLI

-Comes with an updater tool!
-Simply overwrites all files, it's up to you to revert any custom changes you want to keep.
+Comes with an **updater tool**!
+Simply overwrites all config files, it's up to you to revert any custom changes you want to keep.

 * `yarn add -D reactizer`
 * `yarn reactizer`